NVIDIA/cuCollections/README.md

 ### `static_map`

 `cuco::static_map` is a fixed-size hash table using open addressing with linear probing.

+It provides both host, bulk APIs ([example](https://github.com/NVIDIA/cuCollections/blob/dev/examples/static_map/static_map_example.cu)) as well as device APIs for individual operations ([example]()).

 See the Doxygen documentation in `static_map.cuh` for more detailed information.

 ### `dynamic_map`

 `cuco::dynamic_map` links together multiple `cuco::static_map`s to provide a hash table that can grow as keys are inserted.

+It currently only provides host, bulk APIs ([example]()).

 See the Doxygen documentation in `dynamic_map.cuh` for more detailed information.